Wirt Adams' Cavalry Regiment: History

-The Regiment was organized by William Wirt Adams, a prominent banker and former member of the Mississippi House of Representatives.
+The Regiment was organized by Wirt Adams, a prominent banker and former member of the Mississippi House of Representatives.
 After secession, Adams wrote to Confederate President Jefferson Davis offering to organize a regiment for the war, and he was offered command of eight cavalry companies from Mississippi, two from Louisiana, and five from Alabama.
 These companies were organized into a cavalry regiment in the summer of 1861, and the troops under Adams proceeded to Kentucky in September to join the Confederate forces there.
 Originally designated the "First Regiment of Mississippi Cavalry", the name of the unit was officially changed to the "Wirt Adams Regiment of Cavalry" on December 24, 1861, by order of the Confederate Secretary of War, reporting a total strength of 778 men.
 Another unrelated Regiment, led by Col. A.J.
 Lindsay and Col. R.A.
 Pinson, was later designated the 1st Mississippi Cavalry Regiment.

 During the Confederate retreat from Kentucky, Adams' Regiment acted as rearguard, and then fought at the Battle of Shiloh.
 The Regiment fought at the siege of Corinth, and skirmished against Federal cavalry in Tennessee, North Mississippi and North Alabama, including the Battle of Booneville in July, 1862 and the Battle of Britton's Lane in September.

-Adams' Regiment fought at the Battle of Iuka and the Second Battle of Corinth, covering General Earl Van Dorn's retreat after Confederate forces failed to retake Corinth.
+Adams' Regiment fought at the Battle of Iuka and the Second Battle of Corinth, as part of Brig.
+Gen. Frank Crawford Armstrong's cavalry brigade in Maj.
+Gen. Sterling Price's Corps.
+They covered the Army's retreat after Confederates failed to retake Corinth.
 Afterwards the Regiment was sent to Washington County in the Mississippi Delta during the Vicksburg Campaign.
 In 1863 the Regiment skirmished with Federal cavalry during Grierson's Raid across Mississippi and fought at the Battle of Champion Hill and the Battle of Raymond.